YOU ARE INVITED TO JOIN THE CAMP KAHUNA FAMILY

 Specific Responsibilities:

-- There are no set breaks during the camp day.
-There are natural breaks which occur during presentations, lunch and snacks.
+• There are no set breaks during the camp day.
+There are natural breaks that occur during presentations, lunch, and snacks.
 Staff are paid from when they arrive to when they leave camp.

 Correspondence

 All correspondence between our directors and staff is private.
 We do not want staff parents interfering in director/staff interactions.
-This is not professional and would indicate a lack of maturity in the staff member, who is not ready for a summer camp position.
+This is unprofessional and would indicate a lack of maturity in the staff member, who is not ready for a summer camp position.

 HUMAN RIGHTS CODE